- Chemistry I and II sequence with labs*, 8 credits

-- Physiology (human physiology preferred), 3 credit hours
+- Physiology** (human physiology preferred), 3 credits

 *Science courses must be for science majors or pre-med majors.
 Introductory or remedial courses are not accepted as prerequisites.

 At the time of application no more than 2 courses can be outstanding and must be completed prior to starting the program.
-Courses MUST BE completed within the past 5 years.
+Courses must be completed within the past 5 years.

+- Submit an application through the PTCAS application portal.
 We recommend that you review the application process completely before entering data or filling out forms so that you are aware of all the information you need to gather and how much time the entire process will take.

 - Reviews the applicant's orientation toward physical therapy as well as his/her communication skills as revealed by written essays and statements in reference letters

-- Reviews college transcripts and standardized test scores to determine the applicant's ability to manage and excel in the program's rigorous course work
+- Reviews college transcripts and standardized test scores to determine the applicant's ability to manage and excel in the program's rigorous coursework

 - Evaluates perceived potential to perform as a physical therapist